-Red and Yellow Bell Peppers Stuffed with Orzo and Zucchini
+Red and Yellow Stuffed Bell Peppers with Orzo and Zucchini Recipe:

 1 (14 ounce) can stewed tomatoes with Italian seasonings